 If you need to improve an existing module, download it from the folder “~\ELMA3-“Edition”\Packages”.
 Next, open it with an archiver.
 You will find source files of the projects inside the archive.
 For the server end, it is the src folder; for the web module, it is the ELMA/WebModule folder.
 Open the files in Visual Studio 2010/2013 and add the required projects to the solution.
 After making the changes, you can compile the module back into a package (see instructions above).

 References to ELMA assemblies

-For the source codes to open correctly, your plugin version, version of the system, installed on your computer, and the version of the operational system must be compatible.
+For the source codes to open correctly, your plugin version, version of the system, installed on your computer, and the version of the operating system must be compatible.

 The process of exporting an ELMA Store component to MS Visual Studio consists of several steps.
 To switch between steps, use the Back and Next buttons.
 To cancel export, click Cancel.